Buckinghamshire Landscape Gardeners

 Concrete drainage pipes

 Concrete drainage pipes are used in much larger landscape scale drainage operations.
 Their heavy weight and solid structure are far more resilient to ground movement.
-However these pipes are normally too large and uneconomical to warrant use as a garden drainage pipe.

 concrete drainage pipe